PyKestrel/Juno.v2/README.md

 # Juno v2
- We would like to introduce you to Juno, a Discord bot template refreshed for DiscordJS v13.
+ Allow us to introduce Juno, a refreshed Discord bot template for DiscordJS v13.
+With updated features and functionality, Juno is ready to take your Discord server to the next level!
- > Juno was originally built in 2020 & needed a massive overhaul.
+ > Originally built in 2020, Juno was in need of a major overhaul to bring it up to date with the latest standards and technologies.
+We've worked hard to refresh Juno and equip it with the latest features and capabilities for an even better user experience.

 The refresh includes:

- - Reworked legacy functions!
+- Reworked legacy functions, bringing improved performance and stability to Juno!
- - Same great music features which a newly introduced music queue system!
+- Introduction of a new music queue system, along with the same great music features that users love!
- - Support for Spotify & YouTube links!
+- Support for Spotify & YouTube links, providing even more options for users to enjoy their favorite tunes!
+New
- **New**
- - Role Management System (RMS)
+- Role Management System (RMS) to help manage and organize your Discord community.
- - Twitch Drop Notifier & much much more!
+- Twitch Drop Notifier and much more!

-Juno is community driven and designed in a way that can be built upon and modified by anyone.
-We encourage that you contribute to the Discord community by building features that help & entertain everyone!
+Juno is a community-driven project designed to be customizable and modifiable by anyone.
+We encourage all users to contribute to the Discord community by creating new features that entertain and help everyone.

 ## Voice Channel Functions
 The **CreateChannelConnection** function receives the interaction object when a user triggers the /play slash command.
 We use the interaction object to retrieve information about the VoiceChannel that the user is in and pass that information to the joinVoiceChannel function.